Chigoziee/fintech-fraud-ai-Chigozie-Hyginus-Ifenji/README.md

 - transaction_type
 - device_type
 - location
-  this was because they have 4-5 classes which where unrealed to one another
+  this was because they have 4-5 classes which where unrelated to one another

 time_of_day and day_of_week features were converted to numerical columns using cyclical encoding because these features are cyclic in nature and the models need to understand this relationship (i.e monday is close to sunday and far from thursday)

-The transaction_amount featurewas scaled using RobustScaler beacsue of the skewness of the data. this feature had a mean = 72.595107, std = 73.350547, and max = 608.378011.
+The transaction_amount feature was scaled using RobustScaler beacsue of the skewness of the data. this feature had a mean = 72.595107, std = 73.350547, and max = 608.378011.

 is_high_risk_country, is_foreign_transaction, previous_fraud_flag, and label_code were not modified as they are binary features.